monadplus/dotfiles/README.md

 Libraries are installed like `ial` (see `.agda/`).
 Recall to `ln -s ~/dotfiles/.agda  ~/.agda`.

-I am currently using the one from nix since I also use the ghc from nix.
+I am currently using the one from nix.
-With the one from pacman, it fails to compile on emacs due to an IEE error.
+The one from pacman, it fails to compile on emacs due to an IEE error.

 ```bash
 # Pacman